smile921/wunki.org/posts/2012-01-19-centralized-logging-with-sentry.md

---
+---
 title: Centralized Logging with Sentry
-keywords: django, sentry, freebsd
+description: BLAAA
 tags: django
-description: Setting up Django's sentry
+keywords: django, sentry, freebsd
---
+---

 I like getting email, being the `Exception` if it starts with "[Django] Error…".
 I'm willing to bet that 95% of the Django projects out there use email for error handling their production sites.
 At [Bread & Pepper] we decided to do something about it because we were losing errors in our inbox and lost track of what was fixed.